 Abstract

 The rise of information technology in the last two decades has been phenomenal.
 The usage of mobile devices has become ubiquitous in today’s world.
 More people are adopting technology to be able to connect with family and friends, easily perform day-to-day tasks, discover new facets, etc. Most of the modern mobile devices are GPS capable.
 The number of options to receive location information has risen tremendously.
-Mobile phones, personal computers and car navigation systems, are all location aware devices.
+Mobile phones, personal computers and car navigation systems, are all location-aware devices.
 Thus, considering the popularity of GPS enabled devices, the privacy of the users is arguable.

 The human geographical location is shared with different applications on a mobile device.
-The sharing of location is active not only when the application is used, but also share the user whereabouts with third-party applications in the background.
-This location is used by different applications for advertising, recommendations, finding new friends, suggesting new point of interests, etc., based on user trends.
-The location data is shared while we are navigating using Google Maps, tagging a lunch party on Instagram or simply connecting to a public Wi-Fi.
+The sharing of location is active not only when an application is being used, but also during its background run.
+Different applications use location information for advertising, recommendations, finding new friends, suggesting new point of interests, etc., based on user trends.
+For example, location information is shared while we are navigating using Google Maps, tagging a lunch party on Instagram or simply connecting to a public Wi-Fi.
 The location data can also be used by different third-party applications to predict user’s future locations.
 This in turn can model the entire user mobility patterns.
 The characteristics revealed just by location details are narrowly perceived by most users.

 In this thesis we present an algorithm which predicts a user’s future movements with confidence percentages.
 This algorithm is first processing the raw GPS coordinates and extracts the meaningful locations.
 Based on the meaningful locations, a prediction model is formed.
 This model is used to predict the future visits based on user’s current location.
 The algorithm is evaluated using real-life data from Microsoft Geolife dataset [1] [2] [3].
 This data contains 182 user trajectories data for a period of 5 years.
 To inform user about this privacy threat, a path prediction model is suggested.
 Finally, a prototype on an android device is presented to be able to inform user about their location predictability.